FernB/WACrimeRatesCovid19/README.md

-# Project Title: Impact of Covid-19 on WA Crimes
+# Impact of Covid-19 on WA Crimes

 ![pic1](Title_Capture.PNG)